 will use all available machines.
 The default value is

 The maximum memory size of an aggregation is now

 functions.
 This is currently limited to queries without a

 where all the aggregation functions have the same input expression.
 For example:

-SELECT count(DISTINCT country) FROM users
+SELECT count(DISTINCT country)

 Support for complete

 DISTINCT functionality is in our roadmap.